BLCM/bl3mods/Aaron0000/Balands/README.md

 Replaced the Butcher and Lucian's Call in Loot-o-Gram redemption with a random drop from the slaughter boss loot pools.

+Added the Mayhem 4 and Mayhem 6 exclusive gear to the regular legendary world drop pools (provided an appropriate Mayhem level is active.)

+Added the Bekah, R.Y.N.A.H, Hunt(er), and Hunt(ress) to the regular legendary world drop pools.

-Increased the amount of Legendary item drops in the Trial of Survival by 500%.
+Increased the chance of legendary pistols dropping in the Trial of Survival by x37.5.

-Increased the amount of Legendary item drops in the Trial of Fervor by 100%.
+Increased the chance of legendary heavy weapons dropping in the Trial of Fervor by x10.

-Increased the amount of Legendary item drops in the Trial of Cunning by 500%.
+Increased the chance of legendary sniper rifles dropping in the Trial of Cunning by x37.5.

-Increased the amount of Legendary item drops in the Trial of Supremacy by 500%.
+Increased the chance of legendary shotguns dropping in the Trial of Supremacy by x20.

-Increased the amount of Legendary item drops in the Trial of Discipline by 2000%.
+Increased the chance of legendary assault rifles dropping in the Trial of Discipline by x150.
 (The enemies here were particularly stingy with drops.)

-Increased the amount of Legendary item drops in the Trial of Instinct by 500%.
+Increased the chance of legendary SMGs dropping in the Trial of Instinct by x37.5.

-Increased the amount of Legendary item drops in the Cistern of Slaughter by 150%.
+Increased the chance of legendary grenades dropping in the Cistern of Slaughter by x10.

-Increased the amount of Legendary item drops in the Slaughter Shaft by 100%.
+Increased the chance of legendary shields dropping in the Slaughterstar 3000 by x10.

-Increased the amount of Legendary item drops in Slaughterstar 3000 by 150%.
+Increased the chance of legendary artifacts and class mods dropping in the the Slaughter Shaft by x3 each.

 Increased the amount of Legendary item drops in the Maliwan Takedown by 500%.